microsoft/botframework-cli/packages/orchestrator/README.md

   -o, --out=out                   Directory where analysis and output files will be placed.
   -t, --test=test                 Path to a test file, or comma-separated paths to
                                   a collection of test files -- most uselful for crosss-valiaton.
-  --fullEmbeddings                                Optional flag to test on full embeddings instead of compact embeddings.
+  --fullEmbeddings                                Optional flag to run on full embeddings instead
+                                                  of compact embeddings.
-  --obfuscate                                     Optional flag to obfuscate labels and utterances in evaluation reports or not.
+  --obfuscate                                     Optional flag to obfuscate labels and utterances
+                                                  in evaluation reports or not.
-  -a, --ambiguousclosenessthreshold=threshold     Optional ambiguous analysis threshold.
+  -a, --ambiguousClosenessThreshold=threshold     Optional ambiguous analysis threshold.
 Default to 0.2.
-  -l, --lowconfidencescorethreshold=threshold     Optional low confidence analysis threshold.
+  -l, --lowConfidenceScoreThreshold=threshold     Optional low confidence analysis threshold.
 Default to 0.5.
-  -p, --multilabelpredictionthreshold=threshold   Optional plural/multi-label prediction threshold, default to 1,
+  -p, --multiLabelPredictionThreshold=threshold   Optional numeral/plural/multi-label prediction threshold,
+      default to 1.
+For the default, only labels shared the same max scores are adopted as prediction.
+If the threshold is lower than 1, the any labels with a prediction score higher will be adoopted as prediction.
-            i.e., only max-score intents are predicted -u, --unknownlabelpredictionthreshold=threshold Optional unknown label threshold, default to 0.3.
+  -u, --unknownLabelPredictionThreshold=threshold Optional unknown label threshold, default to 0.3.

 DESCRIPTION

   The 'test' mode can test an Orchestrator model and example snapshot set against a test utterance/intent file.
+  It will generate evaluation reports and auxiliary files.
+  This mode is activated if a "--test" argument is provided to the "test" command.
-  It will generate an evaluation report.
-Please refer to the 'evaluation' mode for details.
+  Please refer to the 'evaluation' mode for details of the evaluation report.

 EXAMPLE

       $ bf orchestrator:test --out=resources\data\Columnar\TestOutput --model=resources\data\Columnar\ModelConfig --in=resources\data\Columnar\Email.blu --test=resources\data\Columnar\EmailTest.txt

       Notice that the ModelConfig folder is created by the 'bf orchestrator:basemodel:get' command.
-      Inside the ".../ModelConfig" directory, there is a "config.json" that specifies downloaded base model files among other hyper parameters.
+      Inside the ".../ModelConfig" directory, there is a "config.json" that specifies a downloaded base model files among other hyper parameters.
 Here is an example:
       {
         "VocabFile": "vocab.txt",